$ DISCOVER CHEAP US FREE & CHEAP TRAVEL

 Springfield

-The five-museum Springfield Quadrangle (including the Amazing World of Dr. Seuss Museum) runs a STEAM Day for Home Schoolers in spring, with hands-on drop-in activities across all five buildings on one ticket.
-Pricing isn't published.
+The five-museum Springfield Quadrangle (including the Amazing World of Dr. Seuss Museum, the Wood Museum of Springfield History, and the Science Museum) runs an annual STEAM Day for Home Schoolers each spring with hands-on drop-in activities across all five buildings on one ticket.
+The April 17, 2026 event has passed; the 2027 date is typically announced in fall.
+Group field trips for 10+ students and six-session Home School Classes are also offered.

 Regular admission: $25 adult / $13 youth